 Step 2: Outwear with some volume

-.
-Draw around the figure the shape of the jacket.
+Draw the shape of the jacket around the figure.
 This step is very important.
 When drawing outwear you need to remember that it is not close to the body.
 There should be enough space between the body and the jacket outline for a sweater underneath

 Step 3: Almost centered